Menu

 • monitor the media for updates

-• don't ignore official warnings
+• follow official warnings

 • follow the advice of local authorities

-If there is an attack, leave the area as soon as it's safe.
+If there's an attack, leave the area as soon as it's safe.
 Avoid the affected area in case of secondary attacks.

 Terrorism is a threat worldwide.